kunhwiko/concepts/networks.md

 Internet : networking infrastructure linking connected devices

 Protocol : set of rules and structures that defines the syntax/semantics of how computers communicate
+  1) IP : address of where packets come from and where they should be sent
+    * IPv4, IPv6
+  2) TCP : responsible for breaking data into packets, delivering/reassembling the packets, checks for corruption
+  3) DNS Server : phonebook for finding the IP address of sites
+  4) HTTP : set of rules for how request-response works in the web

 Ports :
   1) docking point for where information is received or sent